lapluviosilla/amplenote-templater/README.md

 - Use double square brackets (`[[ ]]`) to create or link to notes.
 You can have date/math expressions in the link.
 You can also link to specific sections within a note by adding `#` followed by the section name.
 - By default, notes will be created if they do not exist, unless you add an optional flag (`?`) at the beginning of the note.
 The optional flag allows you to link to the note only if it exists, avoiding the creation of empty notes.
+- You can also use a silent flag (`_`) to surpress the link output completely if the note doesn't exist.
+It's a optional flag that doesn't output anything.
 - You can also use an alias to display a different name for the link by using the pipe character (`|`) at the end.

 **Examples**: